 His mother, my grandma, was also dark skinned, as were three of her six children.
 We were lucky enough to have a photo of her mother and it was clear it where it came from.
 When I researched the family tree, I couldn’t find anything.
 Recently my sister did a DNA check via Ancestry and Turkish blood came up.
 I’d love to find out who it was and the story behind it.
 Perhaps it was a illicit liaison somewhere.

 Why would she do that?
 What harm could it have done seventy years later?
 I think I found the answer.
 Just before he was born, according to the 1901 census, she worked as a domestic servant to a large family in the town.
 They owned a business, the head of the household was the brother of the mayor, who was a local businessman.
-I reckon it was him, or one of his elder boys that did the deed, possibly against her will.
+I reckon it was him, or one of his sons that did the deed, possibly against her will.
 There are many stories about domestic servant’s becoming pregnant.
-The family were, seventy years later, still prominent in the area, and she still felt some misguided loyalty.
+The family were, seventy years later, still prominent in the area, and she possibly still felt some misguided loyalty.
 That would make more sense, wouldn’t it?

 When I did my husband’s family tree, I knew he was an only son, of an only son.
 That made me realise my own son, was the last of the line.
 The original Mossman was Scottish and came to Manchester when his parent’s died to look for work.
-He married his landlady’s sister and they had three sons and a daughter.
+He married his landlady’s sister and they had four sons and a daughter.

-My husband’s mother was interesting because she lost her mum to asthma when she was eight and didn’t have a good childhood because her father passed her around to relatives to look after.
+My husband’s mother was interesting because she lost her mum to asthma when she was eight, and didn’t have a good childhood because her father passed her around to relatives to look after.
 He was a hard working man, active in World War 1, and on the Homefront in World War 2.
 Eventually he realised his daughter needed a mother and married a woman he not love.

 There are many more interesting stories in my tree, as I’m sure there are in yours.
 Is there any you want to tell us about?